 Well-versed campers are comfort experts, and one item they don’t compromise on is a sleeping mattress.
 Unlike backpacking where weight and packed size are limitations, car camping mats put a premium on plush cushioning and support with thick foam and soft touch materials.
-Below are the best camping mattresses and pads of 2019, ranging from versatile self-inflating mats and air pads to luxurious airbeds and cots.
+Below are the best camping mattresses and pads of 2021, ranging from versatile self-inflating mats and air pads to luxurious air beds and cots.
 For background information, see our comparison table and buying advice.
 And to complete your camping kit, we’ve also tested and written about camping tents and sleeping bags.

 Type: Self-inflating mat